Primitive Methodist Church: United Kingdom

+Notably, since Bourne and Clowes had both already had their memberships revoked from the Wesleyan Church (Bourne in 1808 and Clowes in 1810), and since, prior to their removal, they had not had any intention of starting a distinct denomination, the Society of Primitive Methodists was, consequently, not a schism from a parent body (Ritson 1909:94).
+The chosen name for this non-schismatic entity was intended to indicate that they were conducting themselves like the ancient Church of the early centuries, and in the way of John Wesley and the original Methodists, particularly in reference to open-air meetings, with an emphasis on personal conversion and holiness of life.

 Primitive Methodist workers played an important role in the formative phase of the trade union movement in England.
 Primitives were always the most working class of the main Methodist bodies in Great Britain.
+In recent scholarship (Calder 2012:274), it has been shown that the British PMs were not as heavily dominated by the working class as had been previously thought.

+Early on in the new movement there was a fascinating tradition of roving women lay preachers - the last of the women roving preachers died in 1890.

-The Primitive Methodist Conference initiated talks in 1894 with the Bible Christian Church, a small South West-based Methodist denomination, to explore the possibility of union; however, the proposals were ultimately rejected at the Quarterly Meetings (Circuit meetings).
+The British Primitive Methodist Conference in the UK initiated talks in 1894 with the Bible Christian Church, a small South West-based Methodist denomination, to explore the possibility of union; however, the proposals were ultimately rejected at the Quarterly Meetings (Circuit meetings).
 In 1932 it united with the Wesleyan Methodist Church and the United Methodists to form the Methodist Church of Great Britain.
 The legacy of Hugh Bourne is kept alive at Englesea Brook, the museum of Primitive Methodism.

 United States

 The first missionaries to America arrived in Brooklyn, New York, in 1829.
-The societies founded in the United States were under the control of the British Primitive Methodist Conference until 1840, when the "American Primitive Methodist Church" was established on 16 September.
-A combining of various organizational structures occurred in May 1975, and the current (2004) official name—The Primitive Methodist Church in the United States of America—was chosen.
+The societies founded in the United States were under the control of the British Primitive Methodist Conference until 1840, when the Connexion's Conference in the USA decided to become independent of the British Conference.
+The "American Primitive Methodist Church" was established on 16 September 1840.
+A combining of various PMC organizational structures occurred in May 1975, and the current (2004) official name - The Primitive Methodist Church in the United States of America - was chosen.

-The denomination holds an annual conference.
+Since their independence from the British PM Conference in 1840, the denomination has not merged with any other non-PM denominations.
+This makes the PMC in the USA one of the oldest ongoing Methodist denominations in America.

+The PMC holds a conference once every two years.
 A president, elected every four years, is the chief leader of the denomination and their headquarters are located in his home.
-In 2000 the American body had 79 congregations with 4502 members.